 Let’s stop for a moment and reflect on the characteristics of a STEM (Science, Technology, Engineering, and Math) lesson.

-1. STEM lessons are guided by the engineering design process.
+- An engineering design process is what guides STEM lessons.
 Students define problems, research, brainstorm, create a prototype, and then test, and redesign.

 There are also a few things that STEM is NOT.

 STEM is not a cookie cutter project.
 STEM projects might use the same materials, but the final products are very different.
 For example, when I was teaching ecosystems, I had my students create a food chain.
 I gave explicit direction, so when everything was finished all of the food chains were complete, correct, and looked nice hanging from the ceiling.
 However, they all looked exactly alike.
 If students’ finished products are all exactly the same, then it’s a cookie cutter project.

 STEM creations are all different.
 Even when the groups have the exact same materials, the groups will design and build something different.
 Many times students take their creations to an entirely different place than I expected, and that’s okay.
 For example, in this cannonball launcher, students had the same materials, but their designs were completely different.
 No two looked alike.

 As I was developing my STEM lessons, I had my daughter try them out at home, before I implemented them in my classroom.
 She is the quintessential gifted student who has perfectionist tendencies and is used to getting things right.
 These lessons frustrated her SO MUCH.
 She initially thought it was all fun and games, but then she failed, and failed again as she tried to solve the challenges.
 STEM lessons are fun for students, but they’re not easy, require significant problem solving, and collaboration.
 I love that it requires students to step outside of their comfort zone.